Apr. 11, 2021

 “Sometimes I think of my work as like Frodo’s quest to destroy the ring.
 Bernard Duhm crafted a powerful tool for interpreting Jeremiah, that like the ring, basically corrupts everybody who uses it.
 And so, I've thought of my mission being to take it back to Mount Doom, where it came from, and throw it into the fire.
 This work is mainly destructive - but the hope is that afterward, the Shire would come back to life.”

-The Torrey Honors Institute is Biola University’s undergraduate honors program.
+Torrey Honors College is Biola University’s undergraduate honors program.
 Founded in 1996, Torrey Honors prioritizes theological education and formation through the reading of great books, group discussions, and one-on-one faculty mentorship.
-Torrey Honors provides an alternate path for students of any major to complete most of their core curriculum requirements.
+Torrey Honors, formerly known as Torrey Honors Institute, provides an alternate path for students of any major to complete most of their core curriculum requirements.

-Learn more about the Torrey Honors Institute and how to apply on the Torrey Honors website.
+Learn more about the Torrey Honors College and how to apply on the Torrey Honors website.

 For more information, contact Jenna Loumagne, assistant director of media relations and strategic communications.